 As explained in greater detail in the ensuing sections, our approach is to develop parsimonious models to estimate the SA-VF by imposing constraints on the rank of the $Q$-matrix.
-This not only provides a non-parametric alternative to limit the degrees of freedom of the SA-VF, but also preserves some of the benefits of the aforementioned parametric schemes including interpretability (as in linear models) and the ability of implementing non-linear mappings (as in NNs) capable of capturing more complex dependencies between actions and states.
+This not only provides a non-parametric alternative to limit the degrees of freedom of the SA-VF, but also preserves some benefits of the aforementioned parametric schemes including interpretability (as in linear models) and the ability to implement non-linear mappings (as in NNs) capable of capturing more complex dependencies between actions and states.